lzillmer/CSE-6242-Project/README.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Download dataset and save it as data/raw/EMS_Incident_Dispatch_Data.csv, alternatively skip to step 6 to skip data processing and use saved output files
+3. Download dataset (see "Data" above) and save it as data/raw/EMS_Incident_Dispatch_Data.csv, alternatively skip to step 6 to skip data processing and use saved output files
 4. Open and run notebooks/parquet_processing.ipynb
 5. Replace output files in ems-app/data/src/data with output files produced from parquet_processing
 6. Download v24.15.0 of node.js from https://nodejs.org/en/download